Tushar-3/Qrcode_Reader/README.md

 # Qrcode_Reader
-Barcode Scanner Is A Project  To Decode The Data From Multiple Barcodes In A Single Image And Getting It From Rest API
+Qrcode_Reader Is A Project  To Decode The Data From Multiple Barcodes In A Single Image And Getting It From Rest API